MattyAddy/goodreads_data_pipeline/README.md

 # Goodreads Data Pipeline

 ## Introduction
 Reading is one my favorite activies.
 Whether I'm learning about art history or binging a fantasy series, I've always enjoyed the educational and entertainment benefits of reading each day.
-Though I enjoy the act, I've always struggled in finding that "next" book to read.
+Though I enjoy the act, I struggle with deciding on which book to read next.
 I currently track my reading activity through Goodreads, which is part social media and part book database.
-This is also the place where I sift through reviews on unread books to decide which book to buy next.
-This is a time consuming process however so I wanted to create a more concise solution with a better signal to noise ratio.
+This is also the place where I sift through reviews on new books to help make an educated purchase decision.
+This is a time consuming process however, so I wanted to create a more concise solution with a better signal to noise ratio.

 The following project is a data pipeline which ingests, loads, and transforms book data on a daily cadence.
 A dashboard then consumes this data and provides actionable insights so that users can spend less time researching and more time reading.